davidalovell/studio/README.md

 - Make a song on digitone and norns

 ## Script
+- Make sequins return 'nul'
+- If val == 'nul' then return
+-
 - Use sequins, seq and clock
 - Make Vox a parent object and then voices are private objects to vox (a bit like lattice)
 - Consider using sequins, seq and lattice (but how do you reset a lattice?)